 We always travel on the shoulder season to avoid the crowds, and there can be some intense crowds in Turkey during the high season.
 If you’re like me, you’ll want to avoid July-mid September.
 We visited in early October before things started to close up for winter and found that the crowds were very manageable and we were able to get into everything we wanted to see without much of a wait.
 It was a little rainy, but otherwise the weather was great.
 You can get away with a trip to Istanbul during the colder months if that’s all you’re planning to do and you don’t mind the cold.

 Istanbul is the main hub for air travel and small domestic airlines can sweep you out to other areas like Cappadocia and Ephesus for a decent price.
 We found that flying into Istanbul and heading directly on a one-way flight to Izmir (Ephesus) to see the Roman ruins and the coast, then another leg to Cappadocia for hiking through the valleys of fairy chimneys and a final leg to explore Istanbul was a great way to see a little of everything in a short amount of time.
-There’s always train travel or driving yourself in a rental car to get to those farther off places, but you’ll waste a lot of time that way.
-If you have more time, Ankara, the Black Sea Coast and the Bodrum Peninsula would be great additions.
+Of course, if you have longer, you’ll want to explore other parts of the country, like Pamukkale, Bodrum, Antalya, Ankara, Marmaris, and Alanya (see this guide for things to do in Alanya, Turkey).

 In Ephesus, the most convenient place to stay is Selçuk, just 2 miles away.
 It’s the closest to Ephesus and you can even ride a bike provided by your hotel to Ephesus.
 There are plenty of small boutique hotels and restaurants.
 If you’re looking for a larger, higher class hotel, you’ll do well with Kusadasi, the cruise ship port located 11 miles from Ephesus.
 It’s also possible to stay in Izmir, the closest large city where the airport is located, and book transportation from there or rent a car and drive.

 In Cappadocia, you’ll want to stay in a cave hotel for the uniqueness of the experience.
 Göreme is the largest of the small towns that made up the Cappadocia valley and is where you’ll find the bulk of tourism.
 There are dozens of hotels and restaurants to choose from and tours often leave from here, making it super convenient.
 Check out Kelebek Cave Hotel or Cappadocia Cave Suites.
 We chose to stay in Uçhısar, which we felt was the most charming of the towns.
 Built entirely up on a mountain, Uçhısar felt the most unique and quaint.
-You’ll find the ultra-plush Cappadocia Cave Resort and Spa here, as well as Argos, which was built on the site of an ancient monestary and has allowed for the rebuilding of dozens of historical dwellings, underground tunnels and caves in Uçhısar.
+You’ll find the ultra-plush Cappadocia Cave Resort and Spa here, as well as Argos in Cappadocia, which was built on the site of an ancient monestary and has allowed for the rebuilding of dozens of historical dwellings, underground tunnels and caves in Uçhısar.
 There’s even a wine cellar on the premises that you can tour to get a sense of the history of the area.

 In Istanbul, you could stay in the historical area of the city, near the Blue Mosque, where there are lots of boutique hotels that resemble houses on the lower part of town.
 You can walk easily from here to all of the historical locations and have the Blue Mosque as a point of reference and amazing backdrop.
 We stayed at Hotel Seraglio, which was just a few blocks below the Blue Mosque and we thought it was fantastic.
 They even have a suite on the top floor with a view of the Blue Mosque from your private balcony.
 Also check out the Muyan Suites.
 The rooms are small, but that’s expected in the heart of the city.
 For the larger, higher class hotels, you’ll have to go to the more modern section of town, near Taksim or along the Bosphorus.
-That is where you’ll find the Four Seasons, The Westin and other large hotel chains.
+That is where you’ll find the Four Seasons, The Ritz-Carlton and other large hotel chains.

 Wine isn’t often drank in Turkey and can be quite expensive when purchased with a meal.
 While you can find it in most restaurants, there are restrictions on the sale and purchase of alcohol.
 Turkey does produce some wines, especially in the Cappadocia area, but most of the wine sold in restaurants is imported and expensive.
 It’s easiest to stick to drinking tea and coffee, and maybe bring a bottle of wine from the airport to enjoy in the evenings in your hotel room.